HU1qy/quicksr_dataset/pretrained_models/README.md

-## Put the pretrained weights at here.
+## Put the pretrained models at here.